-Initial interviews are scheduled during early February with follow-up interviews scheduled later in February on an as-needed basis.
 Initial selection is based both on the materials submitted and a personal interview, as well as on the availability of a teaching placement commensurate with the candidate's eligible content area.
 During the first two weeks of March, final candidates are matched with available placements in ACE schools.
-Following this process during mid-March, notification letters are sent to all ACE applicants and files are sent to the dioceses for approval.
-Applicants not placed by a diocese for a teaching position cannot be admitted to ACE.
-Accepted ACE applicants are notified by the dioceses during the last week of March.
-Selected applicants must sign commitment letters by early April.
+Applications, as submitted to the ACE Program and the University of Notre Dame Graduate School, are shared with (arch)diocesan and school partners for approval.
+Once approved by the school partner, a notification letter of acceptance is sent to the candidate.
+Applicants not accepted by a diocese for a teaching position cannot be admitted to ACE.